Removable Online Knapsack and Advice: Results for Proportional Removable Knapsack

 This procedure obviously produces $(3/4)$-competitive solution if there is an item larger than $3/4$.
 Otherwise, the knapsack will be filled optimally if all items fit into the knapsack together.
 In the remaining case, the greedy packing will leave a gap of at most $1/4$ because the algorithm will never displace a medium item in favor of a smaller one, thus removing only items smaller than $1/4$.

 \subparagraph*{\textit{Strategy Two.}} This strategy can be chosen if there is an optimal solution containing at least three medium items or if the two minimal medium items in the instance have a combined size of $3/4$ or more.
 The algorithm maintains as long as possible the minimal three medium items from the interval among everything seen so far.
 If a third medium item does not fit at some point, the algorithm switches to maintaining only the two minimal medium items.
 This clearly yields a filling of at least $3/4$.

-\subparagraph*{\textit{Strategy Three.}} This strategy can be chosen if there is an optimal solution containing two items from the size interval $[1/4,1/2]$.
+\subparagraph*{\textit{Strategy Three.}} This strategy works if there is an optimal solution containing two items from the size interval $[1/4,1/2]$.
 It maintains two maximal such items, which is always possible, and packs the smaller items greedily.
 This either yields an optimal solution or one with a gap of at most $3/4$.

-\subparagraph*{\textit{Strategy Four,}} This strategy is chosen in the remaining case.
+\subparagraph*{\textit{Strategy Four.}} This strategy is chosen in the remaining case.
 Specifically, we may now assume that every optimal solution to the given instance contains exactly two medium items, one of which has a size greater than $1/2$.

 In this case, the algorithm maintains on the one hand a minimal item and on the other hand a minimal item larger than $1/2$.
 Clearly, this fills the knapsack to a total size of more than $1/4+1/2=3/4$. \end{proof}